-The SAVeS System requires a 3V CR2032 button cell battery (not included) to power the real time clock which allows for datalogging the raw acceleration data.
+The SAVeS System requires a 3V CR2032 button cell battery (included for 691816-1 and -1C models) to power the real time clock which allows for datalogging the raw acceleration data.
 When the SAVeS System is disconnected from the power source, the battery keeps the real time clock running which allows the system time to be kept for the next power up.